ucsb-cs16/s19-ykk/_lectures/lec08.md

 ```

 We tried to create a function to print the contents of the array.
-Interestingly, this code resulted in a compiler error (see below).
+Interestingly, this code resulted in a compiler error (`print_Arr.cpp:21:16: error: use of undeclared identifier 'аrr'`), which apparently was caused by the accidental keyboard/language switch: the `a` that's in the `arr` variable is from the Cyrilic alphabet, which is outside the expected ASCII range.
+Mystery solved!
+The code should compile and run for you (unless you copy it from here without fixing it first ;-)).

 ```cpp
 // print_Arr.cpp